-DENISE HOWELL, as CDL’s program administrator, spends much of her time organizing CDL’s annual Plain Talk about Literacy and Learning Institute.
+DENISE HOWELL, as CDL’s programs manager, spends much of her time organizing CDL’s annual Plain Talk about Literacy and Learning.
 She also coordinates the logistics and collects data for all professional learning sessions conducted by CDL professionals.
-She provides support to the CEO by supplying necessary statistical information needed for grant and funding applications, corresponding with CDL’s Board of Trustees, maintaining attendance records for CDL’s Board of Trustee meetings, and maintaining records and donation acknowledgements of contributions to CDL.
 Prior to coming to CDL, Denise worked with the Youth Service Bureau in St. Tammany Parish as their referral coordinator and the assistant coordinator for the Youth Service Bureau’s annual fundraiser, Chef Soiree.

-CINDY PHILLIPS is CDL’s business manager.
+CINDY PHILLIPS is CDL’s director of business operations.
 Cindy oversees CDL’s accounting and risk management issues.
 Cindy brings extensive non-profit financial management experience to CDL, having previously worked for the Volunteers of America, managing multi-million dollar budgets with various program delivery models.
 Cindy holds a Bachelor of Science degree in Finance and a Bachelor of Science degree in Accounting from the University of New Orleans.

 LAUREN RICHARDSON is CDL’s graphic designer.
 She designs and prints all training and promotional materials, including all materials for the Plain Talk about Literacy and Learning Institute.
 Lauren graduated from Louisiana State University College of Art and Design in 2008 with a Bachelor of Fine Arts with a concentration in graphic design.
 In her spare time, she enjoys creating original oil and acrylic paintings that showcase all that New Orleans has to offer.